Where To Recycle Bras For Charity In The UK

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Did you know you’re supposed to be measured for a bra every 6 months to ensure you’re wearing the correct size?

-Whilst I don’t get measured that frequently (I’ve found a trick to make your bra last longer!), I once got measured after a prolonged break.
-Here, I found out I was wearing a completely wrongly sized bra.
+Whilst I donโt get measured that frequently (I’ve found a trick to make your bra last longer!), I once got measured after a prolonged break.
+I found out I was wearing the wrong sized bra.
+The correct-sized one was a huge improvement.ย However, it left me with a small collection of gently used, unsuitably sized bras that I had no idea what to do with.

 Smalls For All